Terms of Website Use

 nplaw (Norfolk Public Law) is a shared legal service hosted by Norfolk County Council.
 Our LEXCEL accredited team of lawyers is authorised to provide legal services to public sector organisations and local charities.

 nplaw is based at County Hall, Martineau Lane, Norwich, NR1 2DS.

 nplaw is registered with the Solicitors Regulation Authority as an in-house legal department (registration number 65083).
-Solicitors working at nplaw are authorised and regulated by the Solicitors Regulation Authority.
+Solicitors working at nplaw are regulated by the Solicitors Regulation Authority.
 The SRA’s Rules can be found in its Code of Conduct 2011, available through the following link: http://www.sra.org.uk/solicitors/handbook/code/content.page